Pkrysinski/workday-scheduler-app/README.md

 - - - - -
 WHEN I open the planner
 THEN the current day is displayed at the top of the calendar
+>Added logic in JS file to take care of this.
+Created a displayDay() function which uses the DayJS library (already linked in HTML), and then calling of displayDay() function on initialization.

 - - - - -
 WHEN I scroll down